 - Play the game.
 Partnerships are a highly political environment so you need to play the game, whether you like it or not.
 Network, support your colleagues, socialise and fit in.
 Remember you’re not just being judged on your ability as a lawyer, but also whether you’re the type on individual that others will want to work with, potentially for a number of years.

-View the latest vacancies advertised by Clayton Legal here.
+View the latest law firm Partner jobs and vacancies advertised by Clayton Legal here.